Erlang (programming language): Data types

-Erlang has no method to define classes, although there are external libraries available.

 "Let it crash" coding style

 Erlang is designed with a mechanism that makes it easy for external processes to monitor for crashes (or hardware failures), rather than an in-process mechanism like exception handling used in many other programming languages.
 Crashes are reported like other messages, which is the only way processes can communicate with each other, and subprocesses can be spawned cheaply (see below).
 The "let it crash" philosophy prefers that a process be completely restarted rather than trying to recover from a serious failure.
 Though it still requires handling of errors, this philosophy results in less code devoted to defensive programming where error-handling code is highly contextual and specific.

 Supervisor trees

 A typical Erlang application is written in the form of a supervisor tree.
 This architecture is based on a hierarchy of processes in which the top level process is known as a "supervisor".
 The supervisor then spawns multiple child processes that act either as workers or more, lower level supervisors.
 Such hierarchies can exist to arbitrary depths and have proven to provide a highly scalable and fault-tolerant environment within which application functionality can be implemented.

 Within a supervisor tree, all supervisor processes are responsible for managing the lifecycle of their child processes, and this includes handling situations in which those child processes crash.
 Any process can become a supervisor by first spawning a child process, then calling erlang:monitor/2 on that process.
 If the monitored process then crashes, the supervisor will receive a message containing a tuple whose first member is the atom 'DOWN'.
-The supervisor is responsible firstly for listening for such messages and secondly, for taking the appropriate action to correct the error condition.
+The supervisor is responsible firstly for listening for such messages and for taking the appropriate action to correct the error condition.